 Serotonin is made by some carcinoid tumors, and probably causes some of the symptoms.
 It is broken down by the body into 5-hydroxyindoleacetic acid (5-HIAA), which is released into the urine.
 A common test to look for carcinoid syndrome measures the levels of 5-HIAA in a urine sample collected over 24 hours.
 Measuring the serotonin levels in the blood or urine may also give useful information.
 These tests can help diagnose some carcinoid tumors, but they are not always accurate.
 Some other medical conditions, as well as foods and medicines, can affect the results, and some carcinoid tumors may not release enough of these substances to give a positive test result.

 Other tests used to look for carcinoids include blood tests for chromogranin A (CgA), neuron-specific enolase (NSE), cortisol, and substance P. Depending on where the tumor might be located and on the patient’s symptoms, doctors may do other blood tests as well.

 These tests are less likely to be helpful with lung carcinoid tumors than with carcinoid tumors that start elsewhere in the body.

 Pulmonary function tests

 If a lung carcinoid is found, pulmonary function tests (PFTs) are often done to see how well your lungs are working.
-This is especially important if surgery is an option in treating the cancer.
-Because surgery will remove part or all of the lung, it’s important to know how well the lungs are working beforehand.
-These tests can give the surgeon an idea of whether surgery is a good option, and if so, how much lung can safely be removed.
+This is especially important if surgery might be used to treat the cancer.
+Because surgery will remove part or all of the lung, it’s important to know how well your lungs are working.
+These tests can give the surgeon an idea of whether surgery is a good option, and if so, how much lung can be removed safely.